milesj/shapeshifter/README.md

 the first argument to the constructor.
 This field is based on `meta.resourceName` in the schematic file.

-* `primaryKey` (string) - The name of the primary key in the current schema, passed as the second argument to the constructor.
+* `primaryKey` (string|string[]) - The name of the primary key in the current schema, passed as the second argument to the constructor.
+Compound keys can be supported by passing an array of attribute names.
 This field is based on `meta.primaryKey` in the JSON schematic file.
 Defaults to "id".

 * `attributes` (string[]) - List of attribute names in the current schema.